About Department of Public Works

-The Bureau is responsible for the design, support, and oversight of construction projects within the County's Capital Improvement Program and engineering support for the Watershed Protection and Restoration Program.
-Capital projects include roadway upgrades, solid waste facilities, landfill infrastructure, police and fire infrastructure, stream restorations, and other stormwater management infrastructure.
+The Bureau is responsible for the design, support, and oversight of construction projects within the County's Capital Improvement Program.
+Capital projects include roadway upgrades, solid waste facilities, landfill infrastructure, and police and fire infrastructure.

 The mission of the Bureau of Highways is to manage, operate, and maintain the County’s road infrastructure in a productive, efficient and environmentally responsible manner, providing high quality service to the citizens of Anne Arundel County.
 The Bureau of Highways is responsible for all maintenance activities associated with the County’s 6,715 roads or approximately 1,825 centerline miles of the County’s roadway system.